MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

    Download [Visio file](https://raw.githubusercontent.com/Azure/avdaccelerator/main/workload/docs/diagrams/avd-accelerator-baseline-architecture.vsdx)

-The diagram outlines resources that are prerequisites for the migration (Identity, management, connectivity, AAD sync) and the resources that are created by the Azure Virtual Desktop Landing Zone Accelerator deployment under the AVD LZ and AVD Shared Services LZ subscriptions.
+The diagram outlines resources that are prerequisites for the migration (Identity, management, connectivity, Azure AD sync) and the resources that are created by the Azure Virtual Desktop Landing Zone Accelerator deployment under the AVD LZ and AVD Shared Services LZ subscriptions.
 More information on resources deployed can be found in the Azure Virtual Desktop [Landing Zone Accelerator resource organization diagram](https://raw.githubusercontent.com/Azure/avdaccelerator/main/workload/docs/diagrams/avd-accelerator-resource-organization-naming.png).

 ## Migration process